Why Should I Get a Pelvic Exam?

 There are many reasons why you might need a pelvic exam.
 Here are some of the most common:

-1. You may need a pelvic exam to assess your gynecological health.
-A pelvic exam is often part of a routine physical exam to find possible signs of ovarian cysts, sexually transmitted infections, uterine fibroids or early-stage cancer.
+1. To assess your gynecological health: A pelvic exam is often part of a routine physical exam to find possible signs of ovarian cysts, sexually transmitted infections, uterine fibroids or early-stage cancer.
 Pregnancy is also another cause for pelvic exams.

-2. You may need a pelvic exam to diagnose a medical condition.
-If you’re experiencing gynecological symptoms such as pelvic pain, unusual vaginal bleeding, skin changes, abnormal vaginal discharge or urinary problems, your doctor may suggest performing a pelvic exam.
+2. To diagnose a medical condition: If you’re experiencing gynecological symptoms such as pelvic pain, unusual vaginal bleeding, skin changes, abnormal vaginal discharge or urinary problems, your doctor may suggest performing a pelvic exam.
 An exam can help your doctor diagnose the causes of these symptoms.
 Your doctor might even suggest additional diagnostic testing or treatment.

 There’s a lot of debate among experts regarding the recommended frequency of pelvic exams.
 Ask your doctor what they recommend is best for you.